Banana Cream Cheesecake

 • Place the springform pan inside a larger pan and fill that pan with enough warm water to reach halfway up the sides of the springform pan that is covered in foil.

-• After 30 minutes, crack the door of the oven and cool the cheesecake in the oven for another 30 minutes.
+• After 30 minutes, crack the oven door and cool the cheesecake in the oven for another 30 minutes.

 Bavarian Cream: